Water Taxi Beach

-In 2005, the company started planning service to Governors Island in 2005, started service on June 2, 2008, and opened a Water Taxi beach there on July 10, 2009.
-A beach was also opened at the South Street Seaport on Memorial Day Weekend, 2009.

 Property ownership

 Water Taxi Beach was built and located on property owned by the Port Authority of New York and New Jersey.
-In 2009, the property was sold to New York City and is now under the control of the Economic Development Corporation (EDC).
-The land is located next to the Queens West development and is also slated to be redeveloped with residential housing and a waterfront park.
+In 2009, the property was acquired by New York City and became under the control of the Economic Development Corporation (EDC).
+The land was located next to the Queens West development and slated to be redeveloped with residential housing and a waterfront park.
 Accordingly, the beach closed for construction works related to the development of Hunters Point South, after the 2010 season.
+The property is now part of Hunters Point South Park, which opened in 2013 and includes an urban beach near the former site of Water Taxi Beach.